What We Believe

 You will find a diversity of theological opinions within our congregations.
 At FUMC Omaha, you will find opportunities for spiritual growth and reflections in a variety of ways.
 Welcome means that all are encouraged to travel their own spiritual path supported and encouraged by a community of acceptance.

 First United Methodist Church is proud to be part of a Local Methodist Network of Omaha Inclusive Churches.

 What makes Methodists different

-Methodism began in the 1700s within the Church of England by and Anglican priest, John Wesley.
+Methodism began in the 1700s within the Church of England through the work and devotion of Anglican priest, John Wesley.
 Wesley’s theology emphasized the Grace of God, and he believed God is with us before we are even aware of it.
 God’s grace continues with us throughout our lives and beyond.
 Wesley believed that the living core of the Christian faith was revealed in scripture, illuminated by tradition, vivified in personal experience and confirmed by reason.

 At FUMC, all are encouraged to reflect upon and apply experience and reason to personal spiritual insights.
 All are invited to journey into greater awareness of The Divine in a supportive community of grace.

 Holy Scriptures are the compilation of people’s experience in seeking the sacred.
 They are inspired writings penned by human hands within a particular context.
 We interpret individual texts in light of their place in the Bible as a whole.

 We apply scholarly developments in textual studies to discern application and meaning for today.
 We also note the gift of many other writings which were not placed in the biblical canon and draw upon the wisdom of those voices as well.

 By calling ourselves progressive, we mean that we are Christians who:

 In 1858, a pastor who supported slavery was appointed to First Methodist, the congregation refused to pay him until he was removed.